 Mason’s next serial was 1945’s Federal Operator 99; he played Morton, a henchman of gangster George J. Lewis and only appeared in two scenes, his most memorable moment being a telephone conversation in which he deceived hero Marten Lamont with some false information.
 Also in 1945, he played the chief villain in the serial The Phantom Rider, an unnamed outlaw leader who spent the entire serial posing as Indian Agent Fred Carson.
 “Carson” was the head of a gang that was using an Indian reservation as its headquarters; the local law was unable to enter reservation land to pursue the gang, which allowed them to plunder the surrounding territory at will.
 When a local doctor (Robert Kent) joined forces with the Indian chief’s educated son (George J. Lewis) to organize an Indian police force that could drive the outlaws from the reservation, the phony Indian Agent pretended to lend them all possible support while trying to crush their project on the sly.
 A good serial, Phantom Rider allowed Mason to do as he had done in Tiger Woman: confidently plot with diffident accomplices, genially pose as the heroes’ friends, and perform nasty acts of violence when cornered.

 In 1946, Mason made two serials, the first being King of the Forest Rangers, in which he played a crooked gambler named Halliday.
 He appeared in only one chapter, attempting to trim farmer Ernie Adams in a card game on behalf of the villains; he was exposed, beaten up, and arrested by hero Larry Thompson and disappeared from the serial.
 His other 1946 chapterplay, Daughter of Don Q, featured him as antique dealer Carlos Manning, another wily brains heavy.
 Manning came into possession of an old Spanish land grant that bestowed some valuable California real estate on the descendants of an old-time Spanish don.
 Manning, one the descendants, set out to eliminate his unknowing fellow claimants with the help of various thugs, only to meet with serious interference from one of them, socialite Dolores Quantero (Lorna Gray).
-Once again, Mason played his role with suitable slickness, feigning concern for the heroine’s safety and keeping the good guys in the dark as to his true intentions until the final chapter.
-Don Q was a lively and somewhat unusual crime serial, and would prove to be the last cliffhanger in which Mason costarred.
+Mason took part in almost no active villainy in Don Q, spending all his screen time inside his character’s antique shop, but once again played his role with suitable slickness and menace–cold-bloodedly ordering murder after murder, smugly looking forward to the eventual success of his land-grab scheme, and convincingly feigning concern for the good guys’ safety.
+Don Q, a lively and enjoyable serial overall, would prove to be the last cliffhanger in which Mason co-starred.

 Mason played three more minor roles in Republic’s serials, however, all in 1947.
 In Jesse James Rides Again, he appeared as a pompous and cowardly oil buyer named Finlay, while in The Black Widow he made a one-chapter appearance as Dr. Godfrey, a crooked scientist in the pay of the title villainess.
 Finally, in G-Men Never Forget, he dubbed the lines of chief villain Roy Barcroft in the opening chapter; Barcroft’s character was an escaped racketeer who underwent plastic surgery to resemble the police commissioner and then began to imitate the Commissioner’s voice; Mason provided the voice of the pre-surgery Barcroft.
 Mason was slated to play another serial brains heavy in Adventures of Frank and Jesse James, but, sadly, he suffered a heart attack while filming the Monte Hale B-western California Firebrand in 1947 and died at the young age of 45.